-Most banks have additional voluntary policies that set their own customers’ liability with debit cards at $0, says Nessa Feddis, vice president and senior counsel for the American Bankers Association.
+Most banks have additional voluntary policies that set their own customers’ liability for debit cards at $0, says Nessa Feddis, vice president and senior counsel for the American Bankers Association.

-But the protections don’t relieve consumers of hassle: The prospect of trying to get money put back into their bank account and the problems that a lower-than-expected balance can cause in terms of fees and refused checks or payments make some online shoppers reach first for their credit cards.
+But the protections don’t relieve consumers of the hassle.
+The prospect of trying to get money back into their bank account and the problems a lower-than-expected balance can cause in terms of fees and refused checks or payments makes some online shoppers reach first for their credit cards.

 2. Big-ticket items

-With a big-ticket item, paying with a credit card is smarter, says Chi Chi Wu, staff attorney with the National Consumer Law Center.
+Paying with a credit card is smarter for a big-ticket item, says Chi Chi Wu, staff attorney with the National Consumer Law Center.

 Why?
 A credit card offers dispute rights if something goes wrong with the merchandise or the purchase.
 “With a debit card, you have fewer protections,” she says.

-In addition, some credit card benefits include extended warrantees.
-And in some situations, such as renting a car, some credit cards also offer additional insurance in case of an accident.
+In addition, some credit card benefits include extended warranties.
+And in some situations, such as renting a car, credit cards may also offer additional insurance in case of an accident.

-There are two caveats with credit cards, Wu says.
-Don’t carry a balance.
-Otherwise, you also risk paying some high-ticket interest.
-And “avoid store cards with deferred interest,” Wu advises.
+There are two caveats with credit cards.
+Don’t carry a balance or you’ll also risk paying some high-ticket interest, Wu says.
+And “avoid store cards with deferred interest.”